 Transferring Files with SCP: A Quick Guide

-Command Description
+Command | Description |

-scp -r Securely copies a directory and its contents from a remote host to a local machine recursively.
+scp -r | A directory and its contents are securely copied from a distant computer to a local system recursively. |

-scp.get() Uses the SCP client in Python to retrieve files or directories from a remote host to a local path.
+scp.get() | Use Python's SCP client to transfer files or directories from a remote host to a local path. |

-ansible.builtin.fetch Ansible module to fetch files from remote machines to the local machine.
+ansible.builtin.fetch | Ansible module for transferring files from remote machines to the local machine. |

-flat: no Option in Ansible fetch module to maintain the directory structure while copying.
+flat: no | The Ansible fetch module includes an option to keep the directory structure intact while copying files. |

-Understanding SCP for File Transfers
+Understanding SCP for File Transfer

-Automating File Transfers with Ansible
+Automating file transfers with Ansible

-Using SCP to Transfer Files from Remote to Local
+Using SCP to transfer files from remote to local.

-Shell Script for SCP File Transfer
+Shell script for SCP file transfer.

 # Copying a remote folder to local directory using SCP